Internal Lunch Seminars

 The Global Impact of the European Central Bank – Monetary Policy Spillover Effect

-Klára Moravcová (MUNI) Academic club
+Klára Moravcová (Masaryk University) Academic club

 The European Central Bank (ECB) is responsible for formulating and implementing monetary policy for countries using the euro.
 However, existing literature proposes that the monetary policy of the Eurozone has implications for non-Euro countries.
 In academic literature numerous studies concentrate on the spillover effects of the Euro Area monetary policies on inflation, GDP, exchange rates, and real estate prices, however, a research gap remains regarding the influence of the ECB´s monetary policy on the financial cycle of non-euro countries.
 Thus, using the local projection method the primary objective of the research is to address the gap in the existing literature and respond to the research question of how the monetary policy of the European Central Bank spills over to non-euro countries' financial cycles.
 Among other considerations, we seek to address whether an extended period of accommodating monetary policy in the eurozone could result in more pronounced spillover effects than a single easing action.